tomkealey/tomkealey.github.io/content/posts/if.md

 ---

-I'll confess that peotry has rarely commanded a high position in my reading stack, yet somehow If by Rudyard Kipling has defied the algorithm odds to strike a chord with my inner stoic.
+I'll confess that poetry has rarely commanded a high position in my reading stack, yet somehow If by Rudyard Kipling has defied the algorithm odds and struck a chord with my inner stoic.

 # If